 Squirrel ‘Mr. Fluffy Tail’

 The only Cybis items I have ever known to be supplied with an acrylic base are the three martial arts studies T’ang Dynasty I, T’ang Dynasty II and T’ang Dynasty III.

 The official Cybis photo of The Student (upper photo) does not show it with the accompanying base cited in the brochure.
 I have seen only two Dynasty II examples for sale, and one was damaged.
 Because of its pose this figure must be attached to its base, although the method of attachment (glue or toggle) is unknown.

 THE MARBLE BASE

 Only one retail Cybis edition was ever produced with a marble base.

 This photo of the original edition of the Holy Child of Prague appears in one of Cybis’ catalogs.
 Other than the original in the National Shrine in Washington and an artist proof in that resides in a Trenton church, only 10 were produced for retail sale.
-I have never seen any of those for sale and so do not know whether they have the same black marble base as the one in the Cybis photograph.
-(The gold section above it is gilded porcelain and is part of the figure’s mold assembly.)
+The lower base is marble; the gold section above it is gilded porcelain and is part of the figure’s mold assembly.

 Images of Cybis porcelain sculptures are provided for informational and educational purposes only.
 All photographs are copyrighted by their owner as indicated via watermark.
 Please see the copyright notice in the footer and sidebar for important information regarding the text that appears within this website.